KaliumPuceon/Half-Beat/README.md

 Hey so there's this [meme going around on tumblr](http://spudislander.tumblr.com/post/171620330836/every-second-beat-of-sail-by-awolnation-you) and I wanted to get in on it but also I have no idea how to edit music, but I can write python so this happened.
+I've added a few things in the past few days, including a completely different way of doing the beat splits.
+Read on for more information.

 ## DEPENDENCIES
 You'll need to install: